 - Hijacking or skyjacking

-Both the covered events and the length of delay before coverage kicks in vary widely between providers.
+Both the covered events and the length of the delay before coverage kicks in vary widely between providers.
 Before choosing which card to swipe for your next travel purchase, read over the Guide to Benefits for each of your cards to see which offers the best protection.

 It’s important to note which cards require that you put the entire cost of the travel on the card to obtain coverage, and which need just a portion (for example taxes and fees with the rest covered by points or miles).
 This can have a big impact on which card to choose.